luzejia/kube-mutating-webhook-tutorial/README.md

 ```
 # kubectl create -f deploy/nginxconfigmap.yaml
+# this is the example sidecar container's config, it used as configmap, so you need to change the namespace in yaml and apply it to every namespace that you want to inject!

 # kubectl create -f deploy/configmap.yaml
 # kubectl create -f deploy/deployment.yaml
 # kubectl create -f deploy/service.yaml